mwakok/FAIR4RS/Readability.md

 >Code is for computer, comments are for humans.

-Who agrees with this statement?
+Do you agree with this statement?

 ---